-Paras Banjara has been working towards promoting the rights of nomadic tribal communities of Rajasthan, being a vocal member of the community himself.
-He has worked with the Government of Rajasthan as a Programme Officer in the past, and has been associated with the Social Audit Unit of the State of Andhra Pradesh, National Campaign for Protection of Child Rights and Centre for Policy Research, for developing institutionalized platforms for citizen centric accountability in the fields of education and rural development.
+Paras Banjara has been working towards promoting the rights of nomadic tribal of Rajasthan, being a vocal member of the community himself.
+He has worked with the Government of Rajasthan as a Programme Officer of MGNREGA in the past, and has been associated with the Social Audit Unit of the State of Andhra Pradesh, National Campaign for Protection of Child Rights and Centre for Policy Research, for developing institutionalized platforms for citizen centric accountability in the fields of education and rural development.
 He is associated with the Soochna Evum Rozgar Adhikar Abhiyan of Rajasthan over the past two decades.
-He is SAFAR’s State Resource Person for Rajasthan.
+He is SAFAR’s State Coordinator for Rajasthan.

-Shailaja Aralkar has worked with right-based NGOs in various capacities over the past two decades and has been involved in advocacy with the Government of Maharashtra for issues such as health, education, social security particularly for marginalized and unorganized workers, with a focus on women workers.
+Shailaja Aralkar has worked with rights-based civil society organizations, campaigns and movements in various capacities and has been involved in advocacy with the Government of Maharashtra for issues such as health, education, social security particularly for marginalized and unorganized workers.
 Her work includes efforts to build capacity of front-line functionaries and activists on issues like gender, sexuality, human rights and community health through her association with Institute of Health Management Pachod (IHMP), National AIDS Research Institute (NARI), Yashwantrao Chavan Academy of Development Administration (YASHADA).
 Shailaja has been actively advocating for the right to dignified work and wages for women waste pickers, and is associated with Kagad Kach Patra Kashtakari Panchayat (KKPKP), a trade union of waste pickers in Pune and SWaCH.
-She is SAFAR’s State Resource Person for Maharashtra.
+She is SAFAR’s State Coordinator for Maharashtra.

 Angela Rangad lives and works in Meghalaya.
 She is trained in Anthropology and Law and is one the founders of Thma U Rangli-Juki (TUR) and Workers' Power.
 Angela has played a seminal role in establishing the Meghalaya Right to Information Movement and has been involved in causes and issues that promote the use of RTI to seek accountability.
 She has coordinated the first set of social audits of MGNREGA in the State.
 She is a key member of many progressive movements and campaigns in the State advocating for and promoting equal rights for dignity and justice to all residents of the State, including the right to work, right to self-determination, right to food and right to information.
-She is SAFAR’s State Resource Person for Meghalaya.
+She is SAFAR’s state coordinator for Meghalaya.